 Application Requirements: Bachelor's degree, academic transcripts, resume, personal statement, two recommendation letters, and an MBA interview.

-Top 5 Strategies to Stand Out in an MBA Application without GMAT or GRE
+How to Stand Out When Applying to MBA Programs Without GMAT or GRE

 When applying to MBA programs that do not require GMAT or GRE scores, it's crucial to make your application stand out in other ways.
 Focus on the following aspects to present a compelling case for your candidacy: